PigDogBay/ZXNext/Scroll/ReadMe.txt

 From a Linux/MacOS/WSL command line: z80dasm scroll.bin -a -l -g 59990 -t -o scroll.asm

-The version of Scroll.asm contains plentiful comments and has been symbolised, use this to understand how the machine code works.
+The version of Scroll.asm included here contains plentiful comments and has been symbolised, use this to understand how the machine code works.